camunda/camunda-docs/docs/components/concepts/access-control/user-task-access-restrictions.md

 For example, if a task has a candidate group named `Team A` and a candidate user named `example`, only the users that belong to `Team A` and the user `example` will have access to the task.

-### Enabling/Disabling user task access restrictions
+### Enabling/disabling user task access restrictions

 User task access restrictions are enabled by default.
-To disable them, navigate to the `Settings` section of the console and click on the `Enforce user task restrictions` tab to Enable/Disable the functionality.
+To disable them, navigate to the **Settings** section of Console and click the **Enforce user task restrictions** toggle to enable or disable the functionality.

 ![Enabling User Task Restriction](../assets/access-control/enforce-user-task-restriction.png)